ajv-validator/ajv/README.md

 ### Using transpilers with asynchronous validation functions.

-To use a transpiler you should separately install it (or load its bundle in the browser).
+[ajv-async](https://github.com/epoberezkin/ajv-async) uses [nodent](https://github.com/MatAtBread/nodent) to transpile async functions.
+To use another transpiler you should separately install it (or load its bundle in the browser).

-Ajv npm package includes minified browser bundle of regenerator and nodent in dist folder.

 #### Using nodent